 iLand core development team

-Rupert Seidl holds a PhD in forestry and is currently Assoc.
-Prof. of forest ecosystem management at BOKU.
+Rupert Seidl is professor for Ecosystem Dynamics and Forest Management at TU Munich and head of research and monitoring at Berchtesgaden National Park.
 He has worked extensively on forest ecosystem dynamics, disturbance ecology, and the effects of climate change on forest ecosystems.
 In addition to developing iLand he has worked with a range of different modeling approaches (from empirical to process-based) on simulating forest ecosystems at a variety of scales, from individual trees to the continental level.

-Werner Rammer holds an PhD in forestry and is currently senior scientist at BOKU Vienna.
+Werner Rammer holds an PhD in forestry and is currently senior scientist at the Ecosystem Dynamics and Forest Management Group at TU Munich.
 In addition, he received an education as software developer and has gathered expertise in the field of environmental computing both in academia and the private sector.
 Besides developing iLand he worked in many projects related to forest ecosystems and their management, mostly bridging the gap between biology and its reresentation in data and software.

 iLand is a collaborative effort, and a variety of people have contributed to the successful development of the model.

 - Tom Spies (USDA Forest Service, Pacific Northwest Research Station) provided expertise with regard to issues of landscape ecology and forest dynamics.
 He also supported model evaluation by granting deep insight into the complex old-growth forests of the western Cascades of Oregon, USA.

 - Rob Scheller (Portland State University, Environmental Sciences and Management) is the principal investigator of the LANDIS-II forest landscape model, and provided valuable insight into modeling disturbance and regeneration processes.